Skip to content

 Creating a post in WordPress is a very simple process.
 Indeed, this is one of WordPress’ biggest selling points.
 By following the above steps, just about anyone with an internet connection can publish and manage a successful blog.

-Once you have published your post, it’s time to relax by starting your next post.
-While you are writing your other post be sure to check the statistics and popularity of your post.
+Once you have published your post, it’s time to relax and start your next post.
+While you are writing your other post, be sure to check its statistics and popularity.

 This is one of the fundamental skills in running a successful site.
 To continue building your WordPress skills, check out our next guide, dealing with how to add and edit content on the permanent pages on your site.